ibbatta/readme-generator/TEST-README.md

 ### Basic Editor Configuration

-I chose to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
+I have chose to use [EditorConfig](https://editorconfig.org/) to share the basic configuration like indentation and charset.
 It works including an `.editorconfig` file in the root directory and making sure your editor has the necessary plugin.

 ### Prettier